Alpiq: Company structure

 Alpiq is a public limited company under the Swiss Code of Obligations, with its registered office in Lausanne.
 As the operator of several power plants, it is active in the fields of energy generation and energy trading.
-The three shareholder groups EOS Holding SA, Schweizer Kraftwerksbeteiligungs-AG and the consortium of Swiss minority shareholders each hold one third of Alpiq shares.
+As of 31 December 2025, the three shareholder groups EOS Holding SA, Schweizer Kraftwerksbeteiligungs-AG and the consortium of Swiss minority shareholders each held one third of Alpiq shares.

+Since 1 January 2026, Alpiq has had three business divisions: Assets, Trading and Energy Solutions.
+Assets operates power plants and storage facilities used to generate electricity.
+Trading handles electricity trading in Europe and the optimisation of Alpiq's power plants.
+Energy Solutions provides products and services for customers, including the direct marketing of renewable electricity and power purchase agreements.

 Alpiq is managed by the Board of Directors and the Executive Board.
-The Board of Directors is responsible for the supervision of the Executive Board and comprises Johannes Teyssen (Chairman), Jean-Yves Pidoux (Deputy Chairman), Conrad Ammann, Tobias Andrist, Aline Isoz, Ronald Trächsel and Jørgen Kildahl.
-The Executive Board includes Antje Kanngiesser (CEO), Michael Wider (Deputy of the CEO), Luca Baroni (CFO), Lukas Gresnigt (Head of International) and Navin Parasram (Head of Trading).
+The Board of Directors is responsible for the overall management and strategic direction of the Alpiq Group as well as for supervising the Executive Board.
+As of August 2026, its members were Johannes Teyssen (Chairman), François Gabella (Deputy Chairman), Adrian Honegger, Christian Plüss, Adèle Thorens Goumaz, Jørgen Kildahl and Ronald Trächsel.
+As of August 2026, the Executive Board consisted of Antje Kanngiesser (CEO and interim Head of Energy Solutions), Peter-Wim Gerssen (CFO), Amédée Murisier (Head of Assets) and Morgane Trieu Cuot (interim Head of Trading).

-In the 2023 financial year, Alpiq generated a revenue of CHF 8.4 billion and employed an average of 1221 people.
+In the 2025 financial year, Alpiq generated revenue of around CHF 5.9 billion and employed 1,417 people.

 Sites

 Alpiq is active in various countries in Europe.
 In addition to its headquarters in Switzerland, the company operates further power plants at several locations in Italy, Spain, France, and Hungary.
-The various nuclear and hydroelectric power plants are located in Switzerland, while the power plants for new renewable energies are located in Switzerland, Italy and France.
+The various nuclear and hydroelectric power plants are located in Switzerland, while the power plants for new renewable energies are located in Switzerland, Italy, France and Sweden.
 Other subsidiaries are located in the Czech Republic, Germany and the Nordic countries.
-Alpiq is also present in Sweden with the development of a new wind farm.

 Activities

 Alpiq is an independent electricity producer and energy trader.
 The company is active in the business fields of energy generation, trading, and services.
 Its customers include medium-sized companies, large enterprises and public institutions.

 Alpiq uses hydropower, nuclear power, gas-fired and combined cycle power plants and new renewable energy sources such as small hydro, wind, and solar power plants to generate electricity.
-The company has a production of 17,450 gigawatt-hours (GWh), which breaks down as follows:
+In 2025, Alpiq produced 14,860 gigawatt-hours (GWh) of electricity, which broke down as follows: